bouletmarc/BM2Step/README.md

 # Compatibility

--All Honda/Acura engines that are 4cylinder and running with a distributor (mainly SerieB, D, F and H engines).
+- All Honda/Acura engines that are 4cylinder and running with a distributor (mainly SerieB, D, F and H engines).
--It does works on Automatics cars.
+- It does works on Automatics cars.

 # Parts List
 - 1x Arduino Nano V3 5V 16mhz atmega328p